MonaAl-Dawsari/Arduino-circuit-5motors/README.md

 ![design](circuit.PNG)

-* program the arduino to Set the motors degree to 90 by using c++ language.
+* program the arduino to Set the motors degree to 90 by using c++ language. ([see the code](https://github.com/MonaAl-Dawsari/Arduino-circuit-5motors/blob/main/circuit.ino))

 * Start Simulation.